 Judith Heumann was born in Philadelphia, Pennsylvania, on December 18, 1947.
 Her parents had both left Germany and come to the United States in their teens, as Hitler was coming into power.
 Heumann’s father, Werner, was sent by himself at age fourteen to live with an uncle in Brooklyn; his three brothers jointed him later.
 Heumann’s maternal grandparents sent her mother, Ilse, age twelve and an only child, by herself to Chicago, where she lived with a relative she had never met.
 Both became orphans because of the Holocaust.

 When she was 36, Heumann learned from her father that when she was two, one of her doctors had suggested institutionalizing her (Ted Talk Fall 2016).
 At the time, institutionalization was the norm; disabled children were considered to be a hardship, and disability was stigmatized (Being Heumann xi).
 Heumann’s parents rejected this suggestion.
-The Nazis, believing that people with disabilities were “life unworthy of life,” had put disabled children in institutions and killed five thousand through starvation or lethal injection.
-Knowing how the Nazis had dehumanized and murdered disabled children, her parents would never have agreed to institutionalize her, Heumann believes (Being Heumann xiii).
+The Nazis, believing that people with disabilities were “life unworthy of life,” had put disabled children in institutions and killed 5000 through starvation or lethal injection.
+Knowing how the Nazis had dehumanized and murdered disabled children, her parents would never have agreed to institutionalize her, Heumann believed (Being Heumann xiii).

 When Heumann was five, her mother took her to register for kindergarten, but the principal refused to allow her to attend school.
 “Judy is a fire hazard,” he said (Being Heumann 8).
 As a result, Heumann did not attend school until she was nine.
 Until then, she received two-and-a-half hours of home instruction a week.
 A teacher was sent to the Heumann home once a week for an hour and once for an hour and a half, and her parents were given no materials to supplement her instruction.
 “The idea that I could learn anything meaningful in two and a half hours of instruction a week was, of course, ludicrous,” Heumann wrote in her memoir, “although Mrs. Campfield was a nice woman and I did like having someone other than my mother teaching me” (Being Heumann 9).